 Second, a lawyer can help decipher technical contracts.
 At times, it can seem the way current contracts are written is absurd.
 A lawyer will help determine the language behind the jargon and what your rights are, so you understand what you're passing down to your subordinates, and what you would be liable for.

-Having these three components — along with solid financials — presents a strong case to a surety company when you’re looking for increased bonding capacity.
+Having these four components — along with solid financials — presents a strong case to a surety company when you’re looking for increased bonding capacity.

-Sean Rummel is the Bond Manager of the Old Republic Surety Company Phoenix Contract branch office.
+Sean Rummel is the Bond Manager of the Old Republic Surety Company Atlanta Contract branch office.
 Sean has been in the surety industry since 2013.
-He is a graduate of Auburn University where he earned a Bachelor's degree in Accounting and Finance.
+He earned a bachelor's degree in accounting and finance from Auburn University, Alabama.
 He studied international business in Australia and Singapore.
 His hobbies are golfing, camping, hiking and fishing.